 This adjustment wears off over 20 years from policy issue.

-The rationale for the wearing off of this adjustment is the assumption that no company would intentionally underprice a product knowing it would suffer losses for 20 years and then hope to offset a portion of that loss with a rate increase.
+The rationale for the wearing off of this adjustment is the assumption that no insurer would intentionally underprice a product, knowing it would suffer losses for 20 years and then hope to offset a portion of that loss with a rate increase.

-This adjustment is intended to prevent bait & switch, where, e.g., a company would underprice a product, gain market share, and then immediately request a rate increase.
+This adjustment is intended to prevent for example, an insurer underpricing a product, gaining market share, and then immediately requesting a rate increase).

 Texas Approach

 The Texas approach to the actuarial review of rate changes was developed in response to the NAIC Long-Term Care Pricing (B) Subgroup’s discussions regarding the recoupment of past losses in LTCI rate increases.
-The Texas approach relies upon a formula intended to prevent the recoupment of past losses by calculating the actuarially justified rate increase for premium-paying policyholders based soley on projected future (prospective) claims and premiums.
+The Texas approach relies upon a formula intended to prevent the recoupment of past losses by calculating the actuarially justified rate increase for premium-paying policyholders based solely on projected future (prospective) claims and premiums.

 Key aspects of the Texas approach to the actuarial review of rate changes include:

-Past losses are assumed by the company and not by existing policyholders.
-An approach that considers past claims in the calculation of the rate increase, such as a lifetime loss ratio approach, permits to some extent, the recoupment of past losses.
+Past losses are assumed by the insurer and not by existing policyholders.
+An approach that considers past claims in the calculation of the rate increase, such as a lifetime loss ratio approach, permits, the recoupment of past losses to some extent.

 Calculates the rate increase needed to fund the prospective premium deficiency for active, premium-paying policyholders based on an actuarially supported change in assumption(s).
 This ensures that active policyholders do noy pay for the past claims of policyholders who no longer pay premium.